 It’s important to note that when you purchase stock directly through a company, you may be required to make a minimum investment between $25 to $500, depending on the corporation’s policies and the price of each individual share.

 If you don’t want to make a minimum investment or the stock you’re looking to purchase is not currently offering direct purchase options, you’ll need to open an account with a brokerage firm to facilitate purchases for you.
 There are a large number of brokerage firms operating online, each with their own set of minimum account balances, commissions, fees, and research tools.
-To learn more about choosing a stockbroker, take a look at our summarization of the best brokers currently online.
+To learn more about choosing a stockbroker, take a look at our review of the best brokers currently online.

 After you’ve opened an account with your broker’s help, you can request a buy through your brokerage firm’s website or mobile platform.
 Your broker will facilitate the transaction and you’ll become a partial owner of the corporation whose stock you’ve bought.

-Step 4: Reinvest your dividends through the company’s DRIP
+Step 4: Reinvest Your Dividends Through the Company’s DRIP

 A DRIP will automatically reinvest your dividend payments into more shares of stock on payday.
 If you’d like to enroll in your stock’s DRIP, contact your broker.
 If not, you can choose to have your dividends deposited into a checking or savings account directly through your brokerage account.

-Step 5: Track your dividends
+Step 5: Track Your Dividends

 Companies are not required to pay their shareholders dividends—this means that a corporation can choose to raise, lower, or eliminate dividends at any time.
 Track your dividends through your brokerage account and consider selling your stock should dividends fall to a threshold that’s below your needs.

-Though dividends may seem like a massive incentive for investment, even very successful companies may choose not to pay out dividends if they believe that they can better increase stock value by retaining earnings.
+Though dividends may seem like a massive incentive for investment, even successful companies may choose not to pay out dividends if they believe that they can better increase stock value by retaining earnings.